-But the ACA also includes a provision to assist legal residents who have incomes below 100 percent of poverty level, even though premium subsidies aren’t normally available in that case.
-Since most legal permanent residents are not eligible for Medicaid until they have been in the U.S. for five years, many lawfully present individuals would have found themselves in a situation where they earned too little (less than 100 percent of the federal poverty level) to qualify for exchange subsidies but were also not eligible for Medicaid – even in states that expanded Medicaid – based on the amount of time they had been in the United States.
+The ACA also includes a provision to assist lawfully present recent immigrants who have incomes below the poverty level, even though premium subsidies aren’t normally available in that case.
+Since most legal permanent residents are not eligible for Medicaid until they have been in the U.S. for five years, many lawfully present individuals would have found themselves in a situation where they earned too little (less than the federal poverty level) to qualify for exchange subsidies but were also not eligible for Medicaid – even in states that expanded Medicaid – based on the amount of time they had been in the United States.

-So lawmakers included a provision in the ACA that allows recent immigrants with household incomes under 100 percent of poverty level to receive exchange subsidies at the level they would if their income was equal to 100 percent of the poverty level (see page 113).
+So lawmakers included a provision in the ACA that allows recent immigrants with household incomes under 100% of the poverty level to receive exchange subsidies at the level they would if their income was equal to 100% of the poverty level (see page 113).